Top Tips For Effective Event Production

 Connectivity at festivals

-At festivals, connectivity needs to be tailored to meet the individual needs of production teams, sponsors, security staff, media, artists and attendees – whether it’s a small local festival or one of the biggest festivals of the year.
+At festivals a live broadcast is something that is pretty standard, however, the connectivity needs to be tailored to meet the individual needs of production teams, sponsors, security staff, media, artists and attendees – whether it’s a small local festival or one of the biggest festivals of the year.
 Nowadays, everyone can be involved – all thanks to the huge range of TV and web coverage on offer.

 Live event streaming is an increasingly popular and cost-effective way to bring your event to global internet audiences, offering high quality, rich coverage of events as they happen on a multitude of platforms.
 This is great news for consumers at home but it also helps the event’s brand and its partners.

 Given their size, these events don’t tend to happen in built-up cities where the necessary networking infrastructure already exists – the big challenge is to link from large rural spaces where the demand for mobile network capacity spikes massively over the space of a few days.
 Public networks are not an option – and this is why satellite technology is used.
 It ensures data can be transmitted from the location with no concerns about quality consistency or security.

 Similar on-demand technology like this can be used in other areas of a festival as well.
 Adding dedicated Wi-Fi will make it possible to run everything from connected payment systems to on-site cash machines, all helping to improve attendee experience and keep everything running smoothly.